cezaraugusto/webpack-browser-extension-polyfill/README.md

 > webpack plugin to develop cross-browser extensions and Mozilla Add-Ons.

-Develop cross-browser extensions using either `chrome.*` or `browser.*` namespaces without worryig about setup.
-Zero-config support to every file declared in your manifest file.
-Including background and content scripts.
+Develop cross-browser extensions using either `chrome.*` or `browser.*` namespaces without worrying about setup.
+Zero-config support to every file declared in your manifest file, including background and content scripts.

 Via Mozilla's [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill), this webpack plugin allows extensions that use the Promise-based WebExtension/BrowserExt API, being standardized by the W3 Browser Extensions group to run on Chromium-based browsers with minimal or no changes.
 [See the polyfill docs](https://github.com/mozilla/webextension-polyfill/#webextension-browser-api-polyfill) for specific info.